ezpublishlegacy/patch_php-5.5_ezPublish-4.2/README.md

 # patch_php-5.5_ezPublish-4.2
 Patch for support php v5.5 in ezPublish v4.2

-Author: Luca Gerotto
+''Author'': Luca Gerotto

-Email: luca.gerotto@gmail.com
+''Email'': luca.gerotto@gmail.com

-Description:
+Description
 ===========
 To apply this patch from eclipse ide:
 1) copy this file into your ez-Publish root project,